race-engineering-center/rec-user-manual/docs/analyzer/cloud_db.md

 # Garage61 client

-This window lets you access laps from the Garage61 online platform.
+This window lets you access laps from the [Garage61](https://garage61.net)  online platform.
 You can browse, search, and load laps directly into the analyzer for review and comparison.

 Currently you can only access laps driven by yourself or your teammates due to Garage61 API limitations.
 See [Garage61 API docs](https://garage61.net/developer/endpoints/v1/findLaps) for more details.

+!!!
+Note
     For your own sessions, it's better to import laps directly from `.ibt` files when possible, since they include significantly more detailed data than Garage61 provides.

 ![Garage61 client window](img/g61_overview.png "Garage61 client window")